-- p (3") Slightly past parallel to the drum head.
-It's okay to engage the back three fingers to achieve a full sound. - mp (6") Slightly less than a 45 degree angle.
-You will likely not be able to see your mallet head. - mf (9") 45 degree angle to the drum head.
-You should be able to see your mallet head. - f (12") Almost parallel to the ground (but not quite) with a little arm.
-This height will be referred to as "full out". - ff (15") Slightly past parallel to the ground, your arm will naturally be involved. - fff (20") As high as you can play
+p - (3") Slightly past parallel to the drumhead.
+It's okay to engage the back three fingers to achieve a full sound.

+mp - (6") Slightly less than a 45-degree angle.
+You will likely not be able to see your mallet head.

+mf - (9") 45-degree angle to the drumhead.
+You should be able to see your mallet head.

+f - (12") Almost parallel to the ground (but not quite) with a little arm.
+This height will be referred to as "full out".

-Practice Tips: (You are expected to know how to play any audition piece on any instrument in this packet as you may be switched around/Expect variations on 8s, Double Beat, Timing, Gallop, and Rolls)
+ff - (15") Slightly past parallel to the ground, your arm will naturally be involved.

+fff - (20") As high as you can play.

 - 1. Rhythm 2.
 Dynamic 3.
 Approach/Articulation - Practice with a metronome, marking time!
-(There is a marching portion to this audition) - Practice how you perform.
+(WE ARE WATCHING YOUR FEET) - Practice how you perform.
 Bad practice habits are bad performance habits. - Start slow, work up to full tempo.
-If you can't play it slow, you can't play it fast. . - Practice small segments.
+If you can't play it slow, you can't play it fast. - Practice small segments.
 Perfect one beat, one measure, one phrase at a time.
-Rehearsal is when we put everything together. - · Never practice what you are good at.
-Work on what you actually need to work on . - Count!
+Rehearsal is when we put everything together. - Never practice what you are good at.
+Work on what you need to work on - Count!
 You will never be above the basics.
-The best musicians in the world still count and subdivide, it just gets easier. - Be prepared to mark in normal and half time - Rudiments, Rudiments - Relax!
+The best musicians in the world still count and subdivide, it just gets easier. - Be prepared to mark in normal and half time. - Rudiments, Rudiments, Rudiments - Relax!
 This probably seems like a lot of information, but everyone at the audition wants you to succeed.
 No one is expected to be perfect on day one.
-A good work ethic and preparation will get you much farther than skill alone. - Ask questions!
+A good work ethic and preparation will get you much farther than skill alone.

+Ask questions!
 Send any questions to: